FoNDUE-HTR/Documentation/CLUSTERS.md

 kraken --version
 ```

-Now we need to install torch compatible with our `CUDA` package:
+⚠️ Formerly we needed to install torch compatible with our `CUDA` package. **This is not needed anymore**:

 ```bash
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118